APPLY TO BECOME A MEMBER

 researched, compiled, and presented evidence to support an anti-smoking ordinance from the City Council.

-published a Teen Resource Directory, including entertainment and recreation as well as resources for teens dealing with physical, emotional, and mental health issues, abuse, addiction, and other challenges.
+published a Teen Resource Directory, including entertainment and recreation as well as resources for abuse, addiction, and other challenges.

 Interested in applying or visiting as a guest speaker?